ruslantolstov/translatable_fields/README.md

 # TranslatableFields

 Translate your fields in ActiveRecord.

-Rails library allow you to translate your models' attribute values with prefixes like `en_title` or `title_en`
+Rails concern allow you to translate your models' attribute values with prefixes like `en_title` or `title_en`

 ## Requirements